Thank you for attending!

 Dr. Shinji Sato, Princeton University

 Language pedagogy may not expressly accommodate or value adequately a multilingual approach.
 After all, each language learner comes to the task with different motivations, linguistic experience, and personal approaches.
 Are we asking them at the outset “What kind of language user would you like to become?” in order to help them pursue the bespoke communication strategies they need?
-Princeton University’s Dr. Shinji Sato asks us to consider that rather than focus on a target-language-only approach, should we more actively engage the myriad ways through which language learners seek to gain (and exact) perspective on the world?
+Princeton University’s Dr. Shinji Sato asks us to question that rather than focus on a target-language-only approach.
+Should we more actively engage the myriad ways through which language learners seek to gain (and exact) perspective on the world?

 The Power of Reflection: Maximizing Intercultural Growth through Digital Storytelling (Video)